kntate/fabric-menu/README.md

 ######instanceConnect

 Will run the input command against the Fuse Command Console of the selected container (instance).
-For a reference of available commands see [Fuse Documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Fuse/6.1/html/Console_Reference/files/ConsoleRefIntro.html)
+For a reference of available commands see [Fuse Command Console Documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Fuse/6.1/html/Console_Reference/files/ConsoleRefIntro.html).

 Camel
 -----------